unik-name/docs.unikname.network/docs/uns-use-the-network/wallet.md

 Now, in step `2.
 Network` you can choose the freshly appeared `UNS Livenet`/`UNS Sandbox` item.
 ![network](./images/network.png)

-At the end, you should have a fully configured Desktop wallet able to transfer UNS tokens, create <uns/> wallets, vote for <uns/> delegates, or any other features inherited from ArkEcosystem.
+At the end, you should have a fully configured Desktop wallet able to transfer UNS tokens, create <brand name="uns"/> wallets, vote for <brand name="uns"/> delegates, or any other features inherited from ArkEcosystem.

 If you want to start playing:
 - On the Livenet, you should [get a @unikname first with the My Unikname app](#unikname-app)